Reference

 Why it matters: Without reliable ground truth, you can't tell if your model is getting better or worse, measurement requires a standard.

-Read full definition →GTM (Go-to-Market)
+Read the full definition →

-RevOps & GTMThe strategy and execution plan for how a company brings its product to customers, covering sales, marketing, and customer success.
+The strategy and execution plan for how a company brings its product to customers, covering sales, marketing, and customer success.

 The comprehensive strategy encompassing product positioning, pricing, channel selection, sales process, and customer acquisition.
 AI-native GTM integrates agentic systems across every stage of the buyer journey.